braidn/old-git-wiki-pages/Cucumber.markdown

   * make sure the files from the factories dir (or wherever) is being loaded into the factories.rb file in the support section of Cucumber
     * an [example][2]
 * This works because all files in features/support get loaded prior to cucumber running its tests
+* Instance variables are available in all steps once defined in one step.

 [1]: /CapybaraDsl
 [2]: /FactoryGirlCucumberEnvironment